Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Introduction

 \section{Introduction}

 The study of partially observed stochastic dynamical systems is old, but remains relevant to numerous applications in fields as diverse as acoustics and signal processing, image analysis and computer vision, automatic control and robotics, economics and finance, computational biology and bioinformatics, environmental monitoring, and meteorology (e.g., \cite{Bain2009,Cappe2005,Doucet2001a,Elliott1995}).
 In this paper, we consider a partially observed stochastic process governed by a particular dissipative stochastic partial differential equation (SPDE), namely, the stochastic advection-diffusion equation.
-This model, or some variant thereof, is frequently used in environmental monitoring applications to model phenomena such as precipitation \cite{Brown2001,Liu2019,Sigrist2015}, air pollution \cite{Barrera1997,Liu2016}, groundwater flow \cite{Kumar1991,Unny1989}, and sediment transport \cite{Man2007}.
+This equation, typically as one component of a hierarchical model (see, e.g., \cite{Cressie2011a}), is frequently used in environmental monitoring applications to model phenomena such as precipitation \cite{Brown2001,Liu2019,Sigrist2015}, air pollution \cite{Barrera1997,Liu2016}, groundwater flow \cite{Kumar1991,Unny1989}, and sediment transport \cite{Man2007}.

-We restrict our attention to the case in which the hidden state of interest is a space-time varying scalar field, $u(\boldsymbol{x},t)$, on some bounded two-dimensional domain $\Pi\subseteq\mathbb{R}^2$.
-This state is modelled using the stochastic advection-diffusion equation, which we can write formally as
+We will consider the case in which the hidden state of interest is a space-time varying scalar field, $u(\boldsymbol{x},t)$, on some bounded two-dimensional domain $\Pi\subseteq\mathbb{R}^2$.
+This state is modelled using the stochastic advection-diffusion equation, which can be written as

-where $\boldsymbol{x}=(x_1,x_2)^T\in\Pi$, $\nabla = (\partial/\partial x_1, \partial/\partial x_2)^T$ is the gradient operator, $\nabla\cdot$ is the divergence operator, $f(\boldsymbol{x},t)$ is a deterministic forcing, and ${\varepsilon}(\boldsymbol{x},t)$ is a Gaussian noise process which is temporally white and spatially coloured.
-This might appear as a restrictive choice for the dynamics, but much of the subsequent methodology is generic, and could thus theoretically be applied to other models (see \cite{Sharrock2020a} for a rigorous treatment).
+where $\boldsymbol{x}=(x_1,x_2)^T\in\Pi$, $\nabla = (\partial/\partial x_1, \partial/\partial x_2)^T$ is the gradient operator, $\nabla\cdot$ is the divergence operator, and ${\varepsilon}(\boldsymbol{x},t)$ is a Gaussian noise process which is temporally white and spatially coloured.
+This might appear as a restrictive choice for the dynamics, but much of the subsequent methodology is generic, and could thus theoretically be applied to other models of interest (see \cite{Sharrock2020a} for a rigorous treatment).
 Moreover, this model results in a tractable but non-separable space-time covariance operator \cite{Sigrist2015}, and thus its spatiotemporal dynamics are interpretable for practitioners.
+In addition, the terms in this equation can, if desired, be given a clear physical interpretation.
+In particular, the first term describes transport effects, also termed {convection} or {advection}, with $\smash{\boldsymbol{\mu} =(\mu_1 ,\mu_2 ) ^T}$ $\smash{\in\mathbb{R}^2}$ the {drift} or {velocity} field.
+The second term describes a possibly anisotropic {diffusion}, with $\smash{\Sigma = [\Sigma_{i,j}]_{i,j=1,2}\in\mathbb{R}^{2\times 2}}$ the {diffusivity} or {diffusion matrix}.
+This matrix can further be parametrised as (e.g., \cite{Sigrist2015})